chanwen7/cyclistic/README.md

 Data cleaning operations are performed in the following order:

-1. Renamed "member_casual" column to "customer_type", to better clarify what it contains.
+**1. Renamed "member_casual" column to "customer_type"**
+This renaming operation was performed to make referencing casual riders and annual members more intuitive.
 ```
 ALTER TABLE bikeshare_temp
 	RENAME COLUMN member_casual TO customer_type;